TRAVELING WITH YOUR EXOTIC PET

 Provide your mammal/bird with access to water, or offer regularly during your travels.

 With any species, we do not recommend traveling with your pet loose or simply on a harness or wrapped in a blanket.
 This increases the risk of distraction while driving and the chance that your pet might escape or injure itself.
 In our veterinary office, not all of our patients are comfortable around each other, and not all of our patrons are comfortable with every species of animal.
-For the safety of all our animals and the comfort of all our patrons, please bring your pet in an appropriate travel carrier.
+For the safety of all our animals and the comfort of all our patrons, please bring your pet to SEAVS in an appropriate travel carrier.